pgstef/check_pgbackrest/tests/centos7/README.md

   * `icinga-srv` executes check_pgbackrest by ssh with Icinga 2;
   * `pgsql-srv` hosting a primary pgsql cluster with pgBackRest installed;
   * `backup-srv` hosting the CIFS share;
-  * pgBackRest backups are use to build a Streaming Replication with `backup-srv` as standby server.
+  * pgBackRest backups are used to build a Streaming Replication with `backup-srv` as standby server.

 Backups and archiving are done locally on `pgsql-srv` on the CIFS mount point.